 Family First Foundation is focused on promoting college and higher education to less advantaged youths in Los Angeles and surrounding areas.
 We believe it's important to emphasize our core values at every opportunity.
 Over the years we have been supported by a team of community heroes, volunteers, and civic leaders committed to meaningful change.

-Our charitable activities have grown from providing free health-orientated sports clinics to large-scale events with access to role models at professional venues & college campuses.
+Our charitable activities have grown from providing free health-orientated sports camps, clinics to large-scale events, localized first responder 'meet & greets' and providing access to role models at professional venues & college campuses where youths hear firsthand the impact education had in shaping the lives of our many mentors.

 +Our Core Values